About ME

 Here is a list of some of my teachers, people I have engaged with through workshops, courses, and/or coaching as well as communities I am fortunate to be a part of.
 I am incredibly grateful to have been blessed by encountering these gifts.

-Design Justice Network, Creative Reaction Lab, Data Feminism Network, Alberto Cairo, Vivianne Castillo, Alba Villamil, Rachael Dietkus, and Trauma Informed Design Group
+Design Justice Network, Creative Reaction Lab, Vivianne Castillo, Alba Villamil, Rachael Dietkus, Trauma Informed Design Group, Marisa Michelson and the Vocal De-Armoring community, Clarinda Braun and the Ever Uvi community

 TRAUMA-RESPONSIVE Nonviolent communication practitioners advancing collective liberation: